Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Anything Else to Consider?

 Yes!
 There’s a very important distinction to be made between sweet potatoes and other kinds of potatoes like russet, white, and red potatoes.
-While sweet potatoes are safe for your guinea pig in moderation, other types of potatoes contain toxins and can be detrimental to your pet’s health, according to pet experts at Exotic Direct.
+While sweet potatoes are dangerous for your guinea pig in their own way, other types of potatoes may also contain toxins and can be detrimental to your pet’s health.

 Our vets